Duke-QCD/trento/README.rst

    .. image:: http://latex2png.com/output//latex_0c9ba0458eb84402a2a0fe505dc7164d.png

+   This is the profile used for sampling nucleon participants.
    The default is 0.5 fm.

+-d, --deposition-width FLOAT
+   The *effective* Gaussian nucleon width at the thermalization time.
+   This is the profile used to construct the thickness functions.
-   A reasonable range is roughly 0.4–0.8 fm.
+   The default is 0.5 fm.

+-x, --cross-section FLOAT
+   Inelastic nucleon-nucleon cross section σ\ :sub:`NN` in fm\ :sup:`2`.
+   The default is 6.4 fm\ :sup:`2`, which is the approximate experimental value at LHC energy, √s = 2.76 TeV.

 -n, --normalization FLOAT
    Overall normalization factor.
    The default is 1.

--x, --cross-section FLOAT
-   Inelastic nucleon-nucleon cross section σ\ :sub:`NN` in fm\ :sup:`2`.
-   The default is 6.4 fm\ :sup:`2`, which is the approximate experimental value at LHC energy, √s = 2.76 TeV.

 --b-min FLOAT
    Minimum impact parameter.